Medicine drug discovery resources

 PoseCheck evaluates steric clashes, ligand strain energy, and intramolecular interactions to identify problematic structures.
 In addition, structures are redocked with AutoDock Vina to confirm the validity of the proposed binding mode.
 In evaluating several recently published generative models, the authors identify failure modes that will hopefully influence future work on structure-based generative design.

-Binding free energetic calculations
+Binding energetic prediction

 Cheminformatics-focus